fdedinec/theater-subtitles/README.md

 - an empty line shows a blank screen to the public

 ## Configuration
-No font size or style option, but of course this will be necessary since each theater is different: it is very easy to modify in the code, look for the comments...
+No font size, window size or style option, but of course setting these up this will be necessary since each theater is different.
+Currently you have to modify these features directly in the code, look for the comments...

+I usually open a window that is slightly larger than the resolution of the screen/beamer, then move it using the mouse so that its borders are out of the display.